 The Landscape Gardens offers excellent nature experiences for the whole family.
 In May, you can study the rich birdlife around the canals, filled with goslings and ducklings.
 Listen to the nightingales singing late in the evening.
 This idyllic place is perfect for a romantic stroll with your chosen one.
 The large open lawns invite for a picnic.
 You can also have lunch at Café Havehuset or the restaurant Spisestedet Leonora.
 Find a map of the Landscape Gardens.

 Cafe Havehuset is the castle gardens’ idyllic café where they have indoor and outdoor service with food and beverages.
 On the patio, you will find a large model of the Baroque Gardens and a poster presentation of the history of the gardens.
 Here, you also see the public toilets of the Castle Gardens.

 - Opening hours - the Baroque Gardens: Open all year round from 10:00 a.m. to sunset, however, not later than 9:00 p.m.

 - Opening hours – the other Castle Gardens: Open 24/7, all year.

 - Admission: Free admission to the Baroque Gardens and the other Castle Gardens

 - Toilets: The toilets of the Castle Gardens are located by the café – Café Havehuset

 - Parking: Parking subject to payment is found at Møntportvejen.
 There are free parking spaces at Batzkes Bakke and in the northern end of the castle park, with a drive from Holmegårdvej.

 - Further information: The cascade and the fountain are in service from 1 May until and including the children’s autumn holiday in week 42.
-The cascade as well as the fountain are active daily between 10:00 a.m. and 9 p.m.
+The waterfall, as well as the fountain, are active daily between 10:00 a.m. and 9 p.m.
 There is a pause of 15 minutes when the chimes strike the hour.